ndsev/zserio/doc/ZserioLanguageOverview.md

 Documentation comments are not filtered out during compilation and they can be used for generation of zserio schema documentation or for documentation of generated code.
-These comments might be associated to the subsequent ype or field definition.
+These comments might be associated to the subsequent type or field definition.

 Documentation comments are further divided to two types: